Kaia15/kafka-microservices/Documentation.md

 # Spring Boot & Kafka Microservices Documentation

+## Overview

+- Created a RESTful backend server using Spring Boot, comprising 4 crucial microservices (email, user, notification, and subscription) essential for a Youtube-liked platform.
+- Enabled real-time notifications for users using Kafka (Kafka topic, producer, consumer).

 ### 1. Set up your spring boot

 Set up database at your local